thinktomorrow/package-docs/src/chief/basics.md

 ```

 :::tip Default templates
-Both `pages/show.blade.php` and `modules/show.blade.php` files are default templates that serve as fallback for resp. all pages and modules.
+Both `pages/show.blade.php` and `modules/show.blade.php` files are default templates that serve as fallback for respectively all pages and modules.
 In the [Templates](#templates) section we will go into further detail on how to make view templates for specific [page types](#page-types).
 :::
 :::tip Changing the view folders
 Default location for page templates is `resources/views/pages/` and for modules `resources/views/modules`.
 If these view directories conflict with your project, you can always change the directory settings in the
 config `thinktomorrow.chief.base-view-paths.pages`.
-Note that this will have affect to all page renders.
+Note that this will have affect on all page renders.
 :::

 ## Static pages